275244143/vimmake/README.md

 let g:vimmake_path = '/home/myname/github/config/tools'
 ```

-Now `:VimTool {name}` will launch `vimmake.{name}` from `"/home/myname/github/config/tools"`. so you can put your tool scripts into some git/svn repositories and get it sync every where.
+Now `:VimTool {name}` will launch `vimmake.{name}` from `"/home/myname/github/config/tools"`.
+Therefor, you can put your tool scripts into some git/svn repositories and sync every where.

 ### g:vimmake_save (int) - save before launch ?